Five Afghan soldiers killed in air strike by NATO-led force

 A total of 17 people had been injured, his office said.

-Coalition forces said soldiers were accidentally bombed during an operation intended to support Afghan security forces in the province because they were mistaken for insurgents.

-"The aircraft engaged suspected insurgents on a ridge overlooking Nawer village," it said, adding the victims were later identified as Afghan army soldiers.

-"We value the strong relationship with our Afghan partners, and we will determine what actions will be taken to ensure incidents like this do not happen again."
+"We value the strong relationship with our Afghan partners, and we will determine what actions will be taken to ensure incidents like this do not happen again," they said in a statement.

-"Dead bodies and wounded personnel have been transferred to Kabul," it added.

-(Reporting by Mirwais Harooni in Kabul and Samihullah Paiwand in Gardez; Writing by Jessica Donati; Editing by Clarence Fernandez and Hugh Lawson)
+(Reporting by Mirwais Harooni in Kabul and Samihullah Paiwand in Gardez; Writing by Jessica Donati; Editing by Clarence Fernandez)